infinum/rails-handbook/Workflows/GIT/Clean changes.md

 git push origin staging --force
 ```

-### Master
+### Main branch
 Once the PR has at least one approval, the branch has been successfully deployed to `staging` and tested, and
-there are no failing specs, it can be merged into `master`.
+there are no failing specs, it can be merged into the `main` branch.

 We perform non-fast-forward merges to group commits of a single feature together in a meaningful
 way.
-Before merging we also rebase the feature branch onto the latest `master`, so that the git
+Before merging we also rebase the feature branch onto the latest `main` branch, so that the git
 history is nice and clean, and that the latest code can be run on CI before actually merging into
-`master`.
+the `main` branch.
 We also squash the review comments corrections here, so make sure the `--autosquash`
 option is on by default or add that flag to the rebase command.

 While on feature branch: